django-haystack/django-haystack/docs/boost.rst

 Another approach might be to add a new field called ``boost``.
 However, this can skew your schema and is not encouraged.

+Note that document boosting is not supported by the elasticsearch backend.

 Field Boost
 ===========